JakubTabor/Portfolio_Clustering/description/README.md

 # I use PCA for dimensionality reduction and left only 3 the most important features
 * I plot my dimensionality reduced data on 3D graph

+# Next use elbow method to figure out optimal number of clusters